OpenAstronomy/Universe_OA/posts/2016/04/20160423_0100_mirca/index.rst

-Many thanks surely goes to Duília de Mello, Jandro Abot, Marcelo Davanco, Moritz Günther, and to all who make the Astropy development community ;-)
+Many thanks surely goes to Duília, Jandro, Marcelo, Moritz, Brigitta and Erik and to all who make the Astropy development community ;-)

-During the  `...READ MORE... <http://mirca.github.io/gsoc-astropy-bonding-period-week-one/>`__
+During the GSoC (and af `...READ MORE... <http://mirca.github.io/gsoc-astropy-bonding-period-week-one/>`__